 Please note, that many links are affiliate links, which means that if you decide to purchase something, I will receive a small commission.
 The price will be the same for you though.
 However, your purchase helps to maintain my website.
 Thank you!

-Baby Weaning – Weaning the Montessori way with child-size furniture – is an essential stage of a child’s growth and step towards independence.
-You can buy a handmade table and chair set plus a learning tower in one which is excellent for helping in the kitchen.
+Baby Weaning – Weaning the Montessori way with child-size furniture is an essential stage of a child’s growth and a step towards independence.
+You can buy a handmade table and chair set plus a learning tower in one which is an excellent aide for helping in the kitchen.